kanziebub/ProjectSEA/rulebook.md

 ## Multi Pick Ban Rule

-This rule restricts any character to be played for the next x amount of rounds for all teams based on the pick frequency of that character in the current round.
-If a character has been pick by 3 or more players, **all participants is no longer allowed to pick that character for the next round.**.
+This rule restricts the use of characters in upcoming rounds based on how frequently they are picked in the current round.
+If a character is picked by 3 or more players, that character becomes temporarily **banned for all teams** for a certain number of rounds, as outlined below:

 |  Pick Frequency  | Ban Duration |
 |:-----------------|:-------------|